creoapp/documentation/docs/tutorials/spotify.md

 ![Spotify](../images/tutorials/spotify-3.png)
 Rename the object HTTPClient1 in the Layout section with a more appropriate Spotify name.

 ++4++ Starting from 29th May 2017 Spotify changes authentications for the API we used in this example so we need to add support for OAuth2.
-Start by connecting to <a href="https://developer.spotify.com">https://developer.spotify.com</a> (create a new account if needed) and then create a new App:
+Start by connecting to **[https://developer.spotify.com](https://developer.spotify.com)** (create a new account if needed) and then create a new App:
 ![Spotify](../images/tutorials/spotify-10.png)

 ++5++ Setup Redirect URIs and Bundle IDs and you'll receive a Client ID and a Client Secret.
 Two different Redirect URI are needed: one custom Redirect URI specific for your App (in this example: "com.creolabs.spotifydemo://oauth2Callback") that is used when the App runs in a real device and the Creo default redirect URI "com.creolabs.creo://oauth2Callback" used to be able to test the App in the Creo simulator within the Mac IDE and in the CreoPlayer.